CanKeles5/CENG502-Spring2023/Keles/Readme.md

 ## 2.2.
 Our interpretation

 @TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.
-- How do we prune the model?
-Setting the mask values to 0 doesnt seem to improve the number of FLOPs.
+- In the paper authors state that they only calcuate attention scores for the patches that have 1 in the corresponding position in the mask, and layer the attention scores are padded to the original input shape before feeding them into the MLP layers.
+In the paper it is not stated if the positions of the patches are preserved or the zero padding is done by adding zeros after the calculated attention scores.
+We thought that preserving the position of the attention scores whould be a better choise and we have implemeted the padding in this way.

 - Hyper parameters for fine tuning indivudial layers were not provided.
 We used the hyperparameters that were used to train the models originally becouse of time and resource constraints.
+These hyperparameters might be crucial becouse we are only training a single layer.

-- Search granuality is not provided?
+- ...

 # 3. Experiments and results
 ## 3.1.
 Experimental setup